Bold and italics in YouTube comments

-There must be a space to either side
+There must be a space to either side of the formatting characters

 This sometimes forces you to use the Indian space (from the outdated 1935 Wren & Martin textbook).
 It is not ideal, but some alternatives are: 1) Leave out the punctuation 2) Use dash/minus to continue into a second part.
 3) Use the hair space, Unicode U+200A (“ ”.
 E.g., it can be entered with Ctrl + Shift + 200A + Return on Linux (e.g. Ubuntu/Cinnamon) and it also works copy-pasting it from this page).
 4) Add some content in parentheses (as there is a space before the opening parenthesis).
-E.g ” (see also XYZ)”.
+E.g., ” (see also XYZ)”.

 Example where a space is needed before punctuation in order for the styling to work (bold):